 ORA adopted the legal fiction of nasciturus from the Roman law of inheritance and property.
 Article 17, paragraph 2 of the ORA stipulates that "a conceived child is considered to have been born, whenever it is about its gain, provided that it is born alive."
 The provision protects the breakthrough of a human embryo and fetus with the fiction that it has already been born.
 Gavella states that "the aforementioned provision does not recognize that the human embryo is an independent person, but this rule merely reserves the rights for the child, which will belong to him in the event that he is born alive."
 Slabbert similarly asserts that "the embryo in utero has a unique position and the right to 'some form of protection', but it does not have legal personality, so the meaning of protection is in the interests after birth."
 Although the aforementioned provision refers to property rights in the future, the logical question is whether they have priority over the personal and fundamental human right to life.
-I will agree with Radolović, who finds it illogical that the right of inheritance protects the property rights of human embryos and fetuses, but "without provisions on the protection of the most important right to life"544, as well as with Petrak, who states that "the first and fundamental breakthrough survival of a conceived child is to be born alive because the conceived child is undoubtedly the holder of the right to life."545 It is not logical to protect the future interests of the nasciturus, but not the interest to leave the mother's womb.
-If a fiction is created for the sake of property rights, isn't it even more necessary for the purpose of possessing the personality right to life?
+I will agree with Radolović, who finds it illogical that the right of inheritance protects the property rights of human embryos and fetuses, but

-541 ORA, Art.
+548 ORA, Art.
 17, par.
 2.

-543 Slabbert, op. cit. note 417, p.
+550 Slabbert, op. cit. note 421, p.
 245.